The art of (trade) war: Impact, market fallout, and how Trump won’t fight Canada on second front

 "A meltdown in this sector has the potential to get very messy indeed, with related ripple-out effects."

-The Canadian dollar, meanwhile, is relatively steady, holding just below 77 US cents, having jumped earlier in the week on positive NAFTA developments and the Fed outlook.
+The Canadian dollar, meanwhile, shot up to above 77.5 US cents on the latest inflation numbers, having jumped earlier in the week on positive NAFTA developments and the Fed outlook.

 Read more